Renunciation of US Citizenship – Potential Tax Consequences

 This is a very personal and serious decision, but one we are receiving an ever-growing number of inquiries about.

 Once you have made the decision you wish to renounce your US citizenship, you need to consider the tax implications.
 The extent of any additional tax liability and the method of its calculation are dependent upon whether you are defined as a “Covered Expatriate.”
 If not, you are simply assessed for tax through the preparation and filing of annual and final tax returns.

-If you are defined as a “Covered Expatriate” then you are subject to an additional tax liability on the increase in value of your “property” (capital gains) using a revaluation methodology called “Mark to Market” at the day prior to renouncing your US citizenship.
+If you are defined as a “Covered Expatriate” then you are subject to additional tax liability on the increase in value of your “property” (capital gains) using a revaluation methodology called “Mark to Market” on the day prior to renouncing your US citizenship.
 Essentially your property is revalued to market value as at the day before renouncing your US citizenship and you are assessed on the gains as though they are realized.

 Definition of a “Covered Expatriate:”

-A Covered Expatriate is primarily defined by average income over the last five years’ or total value of property.
+A Covered Expatriate is primarily defined by average income over the last five years or the total value of property.
 It is recommended that you take advice as to whether you meet the definitions and/or any of the exceptions apply to you.

-If renouncing in 2015, you are considered meet the definition of Covered Expatriate if:
+If renouncing in 2015, you are considered to meet the definition of Covered Expatriate if: